HeidelbergCement emerges from Hanson shadow to reenter M&A arena

-FRANKFURT Germany's HeidelbergCement (HEIG.DE) has re-emerged as a global M&A player with the 6.7 billion-euro ($7.4 billion) takeover of Italcementi ITAI.MI, after spending the best part of a decade repairing the damage from its last major acquisition.
+FRANKFURT, July 29 Germany's HeidelbergCement has re-emerged as a global M&A player with the 6.7 billion-euro ($7.4 billion) takeover of Italcementi, after spending the best part of a decade repairing the damage from its last major acquisition.

 It sat on the sidelines while Lafarge and Holcim plotted their $44 billion mega-merger to create the world's biggest cement maker, and even ignored the 5 billion euros' worth of assets those firms had to sell to get the deal done.